Table of Contents

 Symptoms of pressure sores

-The area looks red.
+- Stage 1.
+During this stage, the area of the sore looks red.
 It may feel warm to the touch.
 It may burn, hurt, or itch.
 The pressure sore may look blue or purple in people who have dark skin.

-This is the most serious.
+- Stage 4.
+This is the most serious stage.
 Skin and tissue are severely damaged.
-It becomes a large wound.
+The sore becomes a large wound.
 Infection is possible.
-You are likely able to see muscle, bones, tendons, and joints.
+You’re likely able to see muscle, bones, tendons, and joints.

-Infected pressure sores take longer to heal.
-The infection can spread to the rest of your body.
+Infected pressure sores take a long time to heal.
+Also, the infection can spread to the rest of your body.
 Signs of infection at the site include:

 - Thick, yellow, or green pus